 Paid Leave of Absence/Disability Leave

 In most cases, if you are eligible for a paid leave or disability benefits, you are able to continue your other enrolled benefits, such as medical, dental/vision, and life insurance, with your share of the cost deducted from your University pay.
+It’s important to note that a continuous Paid Family Leave may require you to submit your benefit premium contributions, as PFL payments are processed through the Office of Disbursements, rather than Payroll.
 If you are not eligible for a paid leave of absence, you will need to send payment for your share of the costs if you wish to continue your benefits.
 However, if you fail to make the required payments and your benefits are stopped, benefits will not be reinstated upon your return to work.
 Instead, you will need to wait to re-enroll during the next Open Enrollment period.

 Unpaid Leave of Absence